AaronErhardt/AaronErhardt.github.io/content/posts/announcing_relm4_v0.4.md

 ## Better support for Stack and TabView

-Widgets such as `Stack` or `TabView` have methods that return a new widget such as a `StackPage`.
+Widgets such as `Stack` or `TabView` have methods that return a new widget, such as `StackPage`.
 The returned widget was previously inaccessibly in the `widget` macro and required manual code.
-This was addressed with a new syntax that only required a rework of some traits and the whole initialization process.
+This was addressed with [a new syntax](https://github.com/AaronErhardt/Relm4/blob/main/relm4-examples/libadwaita/examples/view-switcher.rs#L93).

 ## Cleaner dependencies

 Relm4 now re-exports more crates and has more feature flags.
-This means, you don't have to include `gtk4`, `libadwaita` or `relm4-macros` anymore, if you have the correct feature flags set.
+This means you don't have to include `gtk4`, `libadwaita` or `relm4-macros` anymore, if you have the correct feature flags set.

 ```toml
 relm4 = { version = "0.4", features = ["tokio-rt", "macros"] }